XuewenWangUGA/MacroHapCaller/README.md

 where ## is the version number, e.g. :   0.4.

 ##  Command and options:
-to change the the version number as needed.
+to change the version number as needed.

 usage: `java -jar -Xmx100G MacroHapCaller0.4.jar [options]`